simple-crypto/SCALib/docs/index.rst

-Welcome to SCAFFE
+Welcome to SCALib
 =================
-Side-Channel Analysis Framework for Fast Evaluation (SCAFFE) is a Python package that contains state-of-the-art tools for side-channel evaluation.
+The Side-Channel Analysis Library (SCALib) is a Python package that contains state-of-the-art tools for side-channel evaluation.
 It focuses on providing efficient implementations of analysis methods widely used by the side-channel community and maintaining a flexible and simple interface.

-SCAFFE contains various features for side-channel analysis.
-Please read `SCAFFE workflow`_ for more details:
+SCALib contains various features for side-channel analysis.
+Please read `SCALib workflow`_ for more details:

-- :doc:`source/scaffe.metrics`:
+- :doc:`source/scalib.metrics`:

   - `SNR`: Signal-to-noise ratio.
   - `Ttest`: T-test estimation.

-- :doc:`source/scaffe.modeling`:
+- :doc:`source/scalib.modeling`:

   - `LDAClassifier`: Template in linear subspaces.
-- :doc:`source/scaffe.attacks`:
+- :doc:`source/scalib.attacks`:

   - `SASCAGraph`: Generalization of `Divide & Conquer` with Soft Analytical Attacks.
-- :doc:`source/scaffe.postprocessing`:
+- :doc:`source/scalib.postprocessing`:

   - `rankestimation`: Histogram based full key rank estimation.

 Install
 =======
-You can install SCAFFE by using PyPi packages and running:
+You can install SCALib by using PyPi packages and running:

 .. code-block::

-   pip install scaffe
+   pip install scalib

 Wheels for Windows and Linux are provided.
 More information about source compilation, checkout :doc:`source/DEVELOP` page.

 Pseudo-Example
 ==============
-Next, we detail a short pseudo example which illustrates the usage of SCAFFE.
+Next, we detail a short pseudo example which illustrates the usage of SCALib.
-For a full running example, please visit `this example <https://github.com/simple-crypto/scaffe/tree/main/examples/aes_simulation>`_.
+For a full running example, please visit `this example <https://github.com/simple-crypto/scalib/tree/main/examples/aes_simulation>`_.

 .. code-block::